kapteyn-astro/kapteyn/SPHINX/wcstutorial.rst

 Reading a FITS header
 .....................

-Until now, we created our own header which was a Python dictionary which could be processed by the :mod:`wcs` module.
+Until now, we created our own header as a Python dictionary.
-Usually our starting point is a FITS file.
+But usually our starting point is a FITS file.
 A FITS file can contain more than one header.
 Header data is read from a FITS file with methods from module :mod:`pyfits`.
 Select the unit you want and store it in a variable (like *header*) so that it can be parsed by wcs.
 Below we demonstrate how to read the first header from a FITS file.

 .. index:: Reading headers from FITS files (example)

 A flag is set to enter WCSLIB's debug mode::